nguyentin190301/nguyentin190301/README.md

 - 👋 Hi, I’m @nguyentin190301
-- 👀 I’m interested in Machine Learning, Physics, and Law.
+- 👀 I’m currently interested in NLP, Machine Learning, and Law.
+I did my undergrad in Physics.
-- 📫 How to reach me: nttin1932001@gmail.com or ti.nguyen@jacobs-university.de
+- 📫 How to reach me: nttin1932001@gmail.com or tintn@umd.edu

 <!---
 nguyentin190301/nguyentin190301 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.